Laotian Civil War

 The US became involved in the late 1950′s when United States Army Special Forces began a military advisory role within Laos.
 American soldiers rotated through the country as mobile training teams in support of the Royal Laotian government’s operations against the Pathet Lao communist insurgency.
 This campaign, known as Operation Hotfoot, was later renamed Operation White Star.

 According to military records, Lieutenant Colonel Ronald Speirs was en route to Vientiane in Laos on 28th August, 1961.
 By 19th September, 1961 his Military Occupational Specialty, MOS Number: 82162 denotes a designation as an Operations and Training Staff Officer, acting as Deputy Senior Adviser.
 At this time he was performing duties as a G-2 – responsible for intelligence and security, and as a G-3 – responsible for operations, including staff duties, exercise planning, training, operational requirements, combat development and tactical doctrine.

-Speirs now turned his attention to improving the calibre of non-commissioned and junior commissioned officers and was also personally responsible for organising two Officer Candidate Schools which subsequently graduated several hundred new Lieutenants and “revitalized the junior leadership in the Royal Lao Army.”
-It was further noted in his Legion of Merit award that “his discernment, objectivity, and technical knowledge were also reflected in his successful effort in organising the two Officer Candidate Schools as well as in his able direction of the training program.
+Speirs now turned his attention to improving the calibre of non-commissioned and junior commissioned officers and was also personally responsible for organising two Officer Candidate Schools which subsequently graduated several hundred new Lieutenants and “revitalized the junior leadership in the Royal Lao Army.”5 It was further noted that “his discernment, objectivity, and technical knowledge were also reflected in his successful effort in organising the two Officer Candidate Schools as well as in his able direction of the training program.”6

-During the development of this programme Speirs “administered a complex programme under the extremely adverse military and political conditions existing in Laos at that time.”
+During the development of this programme Speirs “administered a complex programme under the extremely adverse military and political conditions existing in Laos at that time.”9

 2. Army Commendation Medal – The full text of the citation can be read in the Citations, Awards and Medals section